Distinction between Anti-Crisis Management and Strategic ManagementArticle posted on

-Lately, it can be quickly noticed that anti-crisis management not only becomes similar to strategic management but is pretty much identified with it in the context of the majority of articles published on the Internet and in books.
-From what I can see it is crucially incorrect.
+Lately, it can be easily noticed that anti-crisis management not only becomes similar to strategic management but is pretty much identified with it in the context of the majority of articles published on the Internet and in books.
+From what I can see, it is crucially incorrect.

-The remarkable thing is that anti-crisis management differs from traditional techniques, forms and technologies of management in some distinctive features:
+The remarkable thing is that anti-crisis management differs from traditional techniques, forms and technologies of management in several distinctive features:

 - the employed managerial tools can be used only for remedying of temporary financial problems and for solving of other current problems of an enterprise;

-- quick and effective response to significant changes in the environment in reliance on the previously developed alternatives which provide for various transformation in this field, depending on the circumstances that unfold;
+- quick and effective response to significant changes of the environment in reliance on the previously developed alternatives which provide for various transformation in this field, depending on the circumstances that unfold;

 - anti-crisis management is designed in such a way that even if an enterprise finds itself in a challenging situation (on the edge of bankruptcy), it is feasible to put in place such management and financial mechanisms which enable any enterprise to overcome difficulties with minimum losses.